iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.8/report.md

 > Violating the privacy policy!!!
 Look it up North Dakota is giving your data to Four Square dont believe me, google it<br> :date: __2020-05-26 08:21:59__

 > This app is terrible at tracking.
 It doesn't record even close accurately and doesn't log anything for days at a time.<br> :date: __2020-05-24 04:03:54__

-> Does not seem to log locations or show anything under the info tab.
-Samsung Galaxy Note 10 plus<br> :date: __2020-05-24 00:57:38__

-> Too slow<br> :date: __2020-05-22 22:54:12__

-> This app will never get on my phone.
-Nothing like it will never get on my phone.
-I NEVER WEAR MASKS.
-I DO NOT SOCIAL DISTANCE.
-I WILL NEVER BE "VACCINATED " AND NO NEEDLE WILL EVER TOUCH MY SKIN.
-I WILL NEVER ALLOW YOU TO TAKE MY CONSTITUTIONAL RIGHTS AWAY YOU CRAZY PSYCHOPATHS.
-YOU ALL NEED TO GO AWAY.
-LIKE ACTUALLY...
-GO....
-AWAY....<br> :date: __2020-05-22 18:32:15__

-> Shared my location that I was not sure about.
-I wanted to help with the virus.<br> :date: __2020-05-22 05:39:43__